-Many children on the spectrum seem to get “stuck” in repetitive selection of a few classroom play items and become far more interested in playing solo rather than with peers or making conversation with other classmates.
+Many children on the spectrum seem to get “stuck” in repetitive selection of a few classroom play items and become far more interested in playing solo rather than with peers.
 These are often activities that the children feel comfortable with and prefer out of habit.

-Every effort should be made to facilitate peer social inclusion including the following “friendship ideas.”
-These can be facilitated in a number of ways.
-The most important item to consider are trained aides and supervisors in the area of social skills for children on the spectrum.
+Every effort should be made to facilitate peer social inclusion.
+Social interaction can be facilitated in a number of ways, preferably with aides and supervisors trained in the area of social skills for children on the spectrum.

-School is for playing with friends — he is not allowed to play alone at school.
-He must always find a friend to play with.
+School is for playing with friends -- the child is not allowed to play alone at school and must always find a friend to play with.

-It is the child’s responsibility to go ask friends to play (prompted or otherwise).
+It is the child’s responsibility to ask friends to play (prompted or otherwise).

-They must sustain play with friends, not with materials and he cannot be the first to leave the activity.
+The child should be taught to sustain play with friends, not with materials, and the child should not be the first to leave an activity.

 Observe the classroom.
-Volunteer to help in the classroom and observe behaviors of the children and routines so you can prepare your child.
+Volunteer to help in the classroom and observe classroom norms and routines.

-Children on the spectrum need time to prepare for the social process.
+Children on the spectrum need time to prepare for the social situations.
 Here are some ideas for helping your child make those first social steps:

 1. Create a “My School Wall”

-Laminate a colored poster board from the Dollar store and put it up in the kitchen or your child’s bedroom.
+Laminate a colored poster board from the dollar store and put it up in the kitchen or your child's bedroom.
 Change the theme-color each month.
-Regularly put up the class list, weekly Days 1-5 schedule, & monthly calendar and refer to them daily/as needed.
+Regularly put up the class list, daily schedule, and monthly calendar and refer to them as needed.
 Add social stories, crafts made at school, etc. Each month is a “fresh start” with a new board.

-Go into the school and pose and take pictures of your child participating correctly in all routine-related activities such as hanging his/her coat on a hook, standing in line, eating at snack-time, putting toys away at clean-up time, etc. Place the photos on the poster and/or use them for a general discussion of the day’s events, reinforcement, and problem-solving during the year.
+Go into the school and take pictures of routine activities, such as hanging up coats, standing in line, eating at snack time, putting toys away at clean-up time, etc. Place the photos on the poster and/or use them for a general discussion of the day’s events, reinforcement, and problem-solving during the year.

 “Who’s in your class?”
-Practice how many names can be remembered.
-Work at just memorizing the names.
+Practice memorizing the names.

 “Who’s a boy/girl?”
-Have the child pick three girls and/or two boys.
+Have the child pick a given number of girls and/or boys.

-“Who’s in the “yellow star” (or other group name) group?”
-Also, try asking about other groups.
+“Who’s in the your group?”
+Once that is mastered, try asking about other groups.

 Go through the alphabet to guess the names that start with a specific letter.
 “Whose name starts with (letter)?”